AmazeeLabs/subscriptions/README.txt

 ALTER TABLE `subscriptions` MODIFY `stype` varchar(25) NOT NULL default '';

-Note that this only works for mySQL.
+Note that this only applies to mySQL.
 Pgsql doesn't type that tightly and doesn't require this modification.

 Configuration